Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Conclusion

 \section{Conclusion}

-In this paper, we presented explicit Turing Machine (TM) constructions for \textsc{SAT} and \textsc{Subset-Sum}, supported by a deterministic polynomial-time simulation algorithm based on feasible graphs.
-Our theoretical analysis establishes that the proposed framework solves these canonical NP-complete problems in time bounded by $O(n^{16} \log n)$, where $n$ denotes the input size.
-This confirms that explicit TM constructions and NP simulation frameworks admit polynomial-time execution, providing a rigorous guarantee of feasibility for moderate-size inputs.
+In this paper, we presented explicit Turing Machine (TM) constructions for \textsc{SAT} and \textsc{Subset-Sum} to support the polynomial-time NP verifier simulation framework via the feasible graph.
+Our theoretical analysis establishes that the proposed framework solves these canonical NP-complete problems in time bounded by $\bigO(n^{16} \log n)$, where $n$ denotes the input size.
+This confirms that explicit TM constructions and NP verifier simulation frameworks admit polynomial-time execution, providing a rigorous guarantee of feasibility for moderate-size inputs.

 A key contribution of this work is the development of a functional implementation that bridges the gap between abstract TM designs and executable software.
-Beyond simple verification, we showed that these machines can deterministically generate valid witnesses, thereby extending the framework to \textsc{FNP} computation without increasing the degree of polynomial complexity.
+Beyond simple verification, we demonstrated that these machines can deterministically generate valid witnesses, thereby extending the framework to \textsc{FNP} computation without increasing the degree of polynomial complexity.
 Building on this practical foundation, we introduced a refined construction of the feasible graph that yields a genuine reduction in the asymptotic degree of the dominant subroutine.
-By optimizing the computation of cover edges and directly eliminating step-pendant edges from rejected paths, the time complexity of the construction was reduced to a strictly lower-degree polynomial.
+By improving the computation of cover edges and directly eliminating step-pendant edges from the step-reachable graph, the time complexity of the construction was reduced to a strictly lower-degree polynomial.
 Beyond this asymptotic improvement, we introduced several algorithmic refinements—such as restricting the candidate set for edge extension and prioritizing direct walk construction— that substantially lower the average cost per extension and lead to significant practical speedups.

 Taken together, these results clarify a critical structural insight: while various components of the algorithm admit practical optimization, the overall complexity remains fundamentally governed by the feasible graph construction.
 This identifies the construction process as the central bottleneck and, consequently, as the primary target for future asymptotic improvements.